PPD Treatment, Diagnosis, Symptoms, & Causes

 - Inability to relax

-- Though relatively rare, postpartum psychosis is the most serious form of any postpartum mood disorder.
+- Though relatively rare, postpartum psychosis is the most severe form of any postpartum mood disorder.
 This condition affects approximately 1 in 1,000 women after delivery.

 - Postpartum Panic Disorder is a mood disorder that involves severe levels of anxiety.
 It occurs in up to 10% of postpartum women.